6 CRR-NY 371.3NY-CRR

 (e) Toxicity characteristic.

-(1) A solid waste exhibits the characteristic of toxicity if, using the Toxicity Characteristic Leaching Procedure, test method 1311 in “Test Methods for Evaluating Solid Waste, Physical/Chemical Methods,”EPA publication SW-846, as incorporated by reference in section 370.1(e) of this Title, the extract from a representative sample of the waste contains any of the contaminants listed in Table 1 at a concentration equal to or greater than the respective value given in that table.
+(1) Except as provided in subparagraph (i) of this paragraph, a solid waste exhibits the characteristic of toxicity if, using the Toxicity Characteristic Leaching Procedure, test method 1311 in “Test Methods for Evaluating Solid Waste, Physical/Chemical Methods,”EPA publication SW-846, as incorporated by reference in section 370.1(e) of this Title, the extract from a representative sample of the waste contains any of the contaminants listed in Table 1 at a concentration equal to or greater than the respective value given in that table.
 Where the waste contains less than 0.5 percent filterable solids, the waste itself, after filtering using the methodology outlined in method 1311, is considered to be the extract for the purpose of this subdivision.

 Maximum Concentration of Contaminants for the Toxicity Characteristic